arrai-innovations/argparse-color-formatter/README.md

 ```

 ## Before & After
-Ansi color escapes using the default `HelpFormatter`:
+ANSI colour escapes using the default `HelpFormatter`:
 ![before screenshot](/before.png)

-Ansi color escapes using this libraries new `ColorHelpFormatter`:
+Ansi colour escapes using this libraries new `ColorHelpFormatter`:
 ![after screenshot](/after.png)